Repentance, and the 5 “R’s”

 You know, afterwards, after having spent this time with God and with His word, you’ve probably thought again; About things you’ve done in your life, and maybe you’ve changed your mind about a few things.
 A few things that maybe weren’t quite “in line” with what God has said.
 Maybe God’s word led you to repent of some things.

 Do you remember what the bible says in Acts 17, verse 30 ?
-It says that in the past, there was a time when God overlooked the ignorance of men, in not knowing the true a living God.
+It says that in the past, there was a time when God overlooked the ignorance of men, in not knowing the true and living God, and ignorance of sin and it’s consequences.
 But it says that time is past, it’s gone.
 God doesn’t “overlook” such ignorance any longer.
 Here’s what that verse says exactly; “Therefore having overlooked those times of ignorance, God is NOW declaring that all men everywhere, should repent.”

 And verse 31 gives us the reason WHY all people everywhere must repent.
 And here’s the reason..
 “Because he hath appointed a day, in the which He will judge the world in righteousness, by that man whom He hath ordained; whereof He hath given assurance unto all men, in that He hath raised Him from the dead.”

+Remember what Galatians 4, verse 4 says..
 “In the fulness of time, God sent forth His Son..”
-Galatians 4, verse 4.

-But you know, when talking about what God means, when He tells us to repent, it goes a bit farther than just what those definitions said.
-Even thought the true definition of repent, means.. “to change your mind”, biblically speaking, in other words, as GOD uses the word, it means MORE than just a change of mind.
+But you know, when we talk about what God means when He tells us to repent, it goes a bit farther than those definitions we read earlier.
+Even though the true definition of repent, means.. “to change your mind”, biblically speaking, in other words, as GOD uses the word, it means MORE than just a change of mind.
 It also means a change of behavior; A change of our actions!
 It’s not enough just to change your mind, and say..
 You know, I was wrong in what I thought.

-No, that’s not enough for God.
+It’s not enough just to acknowledge it.
 God demands a change in our behavior.
 A change in our living habits.
 A change in our conduct.
 A change in how we respond to God, and in how we respond to each other.
 A change of mind, that results in a change of action!
 Repentance is a lot like faith in that respect.
 The bible tells us that faith without actions, is dead!
 James 2:17 says; “Even so faith, if it hath not works, is dead, being alone.”
 And one version actually translates that as..
 “Faith without actions, is dead, being alone.”

 Well, that’s exactly how it is with repentance.
 A change of mind, without a change of actions, is dead, being alone.
-They just simply have to go together; There’s just no other way.
+They have to be coupled together; There’s just no other way.

-And so with all of that being said, let’s review those review those 5 “R’s” of Repentance.
+And so with all of that being said, let’s review those 5 “R’s” of Repentance.
 Do you remember what they were?

 The first “R”, is the “Recognition of sin”.